shmuhammadd/NaijaSenti/README.md

 ## Paper and Datasheet for Dataset

-- Read the `NaijaSenti` paper here
+- Read the `NaijaSenti` paper: [NaijaSenti: A Nigerian Twitter Sentiment Corpus for Multilingual Sentiment Analysis](https://arxiv.org/abs/2201.08277)
-- Read the `NaijaSenti Datasheet` here
+- Read the `NaijaSenti Datasheet` coming soon...

 ## Abstract